-In Article 42 it is proposed to introduce the following provision (Amendment 51): "The common security and defence policy, including the procurement and development of armaments, shall be financed by the Union through a dedicated budget in respect of which the European Parliament is a co-legislator and exercises scrutiny" while replacing the current unanimity-based decision-making process on
+In Article 42 it is proposed to introduce the following provision (Amendment 51): "The common security and defence policy, including the procurement and development of armaments, shall be financed by the Union through a dedicated budget in respect of which the European Parliament is a co-legislator and exercises scrutiny" while replacing the current unanimity-based decision-making

-European Commission, White Paper on the Future of Europe.
-Reflections and scenarios for the EU27 by 2025, https://commission.europa.eu/system/files/2017-03/white\paper\on\the\future\of\europe\en.pdf, accessed 5 May 2024.
+4 European Commission, White Paper on the Future of Europe.
+Reflections and scenarios for the EU27 by 2025, https://commission.europa.eu/document/download/b2e60d06-37c6-4943-820f-d82ec197d966_en?filename=white_paper_on_the_future_of_europe_en.pdf, accessed in May 2024).

-Report on the European Parliament's proposals to amend the Treaties, 7.11.2023 - (2022/2051(INL)), op. cit.
+5 Report on the European Parliament's proposals to amend the Treaties, 7.11.2023 - (2022/2051(INL)), op. cit.

-Ibid
+6 Ibid

-the Union's common defence policy with qualified-majority voting.
-It is also proposed to introduce a provision for the establishment of "a Defence Union with civilian and military capabilities for the implementation of the common security and defence policy.
+process on the Union's common defence policy with qualified-majority voting.7 It is also proposed to introduce a provision for the establishment of "a Defence Union with civilian and military capabilities for the implementation of the common security and defence policy.
 That Defence Union shall include military units, including a permanent rapid deployment capacity, under the operational command of the Union.
-Member States may provide additional capabilities."
+Member States may provide additional capabilities."8